GitLobanov/IG-BankOrion/README.md

 - **Redis**: for caching data about user sessions and frequently requested reports.
 - **Multithreading**: for transaction processing and data security.
 - **Trees**: for organizing account and transaction data.

-#### Using trees
-1. **Binary tree**: for storing and quickly searching information about customer accounts.
-Each node of the tree represents an account, and the key is a unique account identifier.
-2. **AVL tree**: for storing transactions on each account, providing balancing and quick access to the latest transactions.
-3. **Segment tree**: to make requests for the amount of transactions for a certain period of time.
-4. **Trie (prefix tree)**: to implement customer search by name or other attributes.

 #### Using stack and queue
 - **Stack**: to implement the history of operations (deposit/withdrawal of funds).
 Each operation is placed on the stack, and if necessary, you can cancel the last operation.